van-richard/CodingNotes/notebooks/notes/modelling.md

-# Molcular Modelling
+# Simulation Methods

 Before running a simulation, ask yourself:

 - What is the scientific question?
 - Can the hypothesis be tested with MD?
-- What experimental evidence is ther for the property of interest?
+- What experimental evidence is the for the property of interest?
-- Is the timescale of the property in attosecond? picosend? millisecond?
+- Is the timescale of the property in attosecond? picosecond? millisecond?

 Molecular simulations methods uses a particle-based description of the system, and is propagated by deterministic or probabilistic rules to generate a trajectory describing its evolution over course of the simulation.